Accessing the Course Web Site(s)

 Additional Tools

 Chat - In this course, it is necessary to be able to "chat" in real time, synchronously.
-This can be a challenge if you and your learning partner or memebers of your team live in another time zone.
+This can be a challenge if you and your learning partner or members of your team live in another time zone.
 With careful planning, you can schedule your chats so all can participate as needed.
-In order to use the chat program in C2C (one has been promised for this summer), instructions will be given.
-You may also use the tool called Type With Me. http://typewithme.com - if you do use this tool, please let us know the link.
+In order to use the chat program in C2C there are instructions for this and other parts of the course on video.
+You may also use other chat tools - remember however, that you will be asked to copy and save the chat as a .doc that can be uploaded to your C2C account.
+Then you will have a link for that chat to post in a message in the appropriate Forum.

 Web 2.0 Resources